mobilecoind/mobilecoin/README.md

 ----------------

 mobilecoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 1 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 168k blocks (~4 Month)
- - ~84 million total coins
+ - ~168 billion total coins

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 5000 coins per block
- - 2016 blocks to retarget difficulty
+ - 10 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the mobilecoin client sofware, see http://www.mobilecoin.org.
+For more information, as well as an immediately useable, binary version of the mobilecoin client sofware, see http://www.mobile-coin.org.

 License
 -------